lheisey/ppv-addons/README.md

 ## Custom Taxonomy ##

 The custom taxonomy created is called **topics**, is non-hierarchical and is used in posts.
 The admin menu Posts - Topics can be used to add or edit the topics, or using quick edit.
 To enable adding topics in the Topics metabox when editing posts change in the Tag_Checklist function the false parameter to true.

+## Display featured post image in RSS feeds ##

+Two methods are provided to add the featured post image to the RSS feed.
+The first adds the image to the $content variable of the RSS feed.
+The second inserts an image object in the RSS feed.
+The second format is used by many aggregators.
+To select which change the $ppv_rss_image_option variable in the define_public_hooks function.

 ## Plugin Installation ##